Korons/reddit_image_archiver/README.md

 ### Why are some CBRs massive?

 As far as I can tell this is a issue with the images not with the program.

-### A bunch of pngs have the .jpg ext

-That is an issue with imduralbum.py.
-I'm looking into fixing it